VolumezTech/volumez/README.md

 No default values, the following should be set in order to execute the terraform:
 1. region                   - target region
 2. num_of_zones             - number of AZ's to create the media/app nodes in. (evenlly spread between AZ's)
-3. placement_group_strategy - Placement grpoup strategy.
+3. placement_group_strategy - Placement group strategy.
 The placement strategy.
 Can be 'cluster', 'partition' or 'spread'
-4. tenant_token             - Tenant token to access Cognito run vlzconnector service
+4. tenant_token             - Tenant Token (JWT Access Token) - Can be fetched from Volumez.com -> Sign in -> Developer Info
 5. media_node_count         - Number of media nodes to create
 6. media_node_type          - Media EC2 type
 7. app_node_count           - number of performance hosts